 E. Nesbit (August 15, 1858 – May 4, 1924), born Edith Nesbit, was an English novelist, short story writer, and poet best known for her imaginative books for children.
-Born in Kennington, Surrey, her father. a chemist, died before she was four.
-A sister’s poor health compelled the family to move almost continually until she was in her late teens.
+Born in Kennington, Surrey, a sister’s poor health compelled the family to move almost continually until she was in her late teens.
 An imaginative yet nervous child, the family’s peripatetic ways would have an impact on the stories she eventually became famous for.

 At eighteen, Edith married Hubert Bland.
 Though the couple had five children, the marriage was an unstable one, marked by Bland’s philandering and inability to make a living.
 She published under the name E. Nesbit, producing more than 40 books for children, and many more on which she collaborated.
-She also wrote eleven novels for adults, and many short stories.
+She also wrote eleven novels for adults and numerous short stories.

-She’s often credited with modernizing the classic children’s adventure story, infusing realism even when her tales included imaginary creatures or places.
+E. Nesbit is often credited with modernizing the classic children’s adventure story, infusing realism even when her tales included imaginary creatures or places.
 In that sense, she set the stage for the genre of contemporary fantasy.
-Nesbit was a politically active, ascribing to Marxism.
+She was politically active, and an adherent of Marxism.
 She co-founded the Fabian Society, a socialist group that was later connected with the British Labor Party.

 An introduction to E. Nesbit and her work